 Help With Your VA Disability Claim

-By law, the VA disability claims process was established to be proclaimed and non-adversarial.
+By law, the VA disability claims process was established to be pro-claimant and non-adversarial.
 Unfortunately, that is not the reality of it.
 Claims statistics reveal 33% of appeals are denied on legal technicalities.
 Therefore, it is imperative that the veteran engages a lawyer that can bring an aggressive approach to the claims process.